 For example, where developmental editing essentially zooms out to assess the overall content and structure, line editing narrows the lens to concentrate on paragraphs and sentences, and so forth.

-What genres do you edit?
+What do you edit?

 My strengths lie with speculative fiction (fantasy, science fiction, and horror), but I’m always trying to familiarise myself with other genres, such as romance, erotica, crime, thriller, and historical fiction.